nnaumenko/metaf/docs/sphinx/api_miscgroup.rst

 | BLACKRED  | :cpp:enumerator:`Type::COLOUR_CODE_BLACKRED`     |                     |
 +-----------+--------------------------------------------------+---------------------+

-.. note:: Colour codes are specified in METAR report body or trends rather than in remarks.
+.. note:: Colour codes are specified in METAR report body or trends or in the METAR report remarks.

 Corrected weather observation number